Issue Deep Dive

-Funding for reproductive health care and basic nutrition increased between 2019 and 2020, (11% and 6%, respectively) in line with Canada’s priorities for its COVID-19 response.
+Funding for COVID-19 control spiked in 2021, taking up 61% of total bilateral health ODA.
+Basic nutrition also increased between 2020 and 2021, by 43%, in line with Canada’s priorities for its COVID-19 response.

 Canada is a strong supporter of health multilaterals, especially in recent years, given their importance to the global COVID-19 response.